Use Jet Lag For Your Benefit In Hawaii

 Here are some ideas to help you make the most of your first full day in paradise:

 Hawaii’s lack of heavy light pollution combined with the cleaner air, make it a world class spot to see stars.
-Whether you are a budding astronomer or a complete night-sky novice, you will appreciate vast amount of stars you’ll see in Hawaii.
+Whether you are a budding astronomer or a complete night-sky novice, you can appreciate vast amount of stars you’ll see in Hawaii.

 See sunrise